The 1954 Project Luminary Award

 Strengthen pathways from education to career to increase Black students' and families' economic mobility.

-2025 Application Cycle Milestones:
+The Application Cycle Process:

 Eligibility Form

-Applicants who complete the Eligibility Form and receive eligibility approval will be invited to submit a full application.
+Applicants who receive eligibility approval will be invited to submit a full application.

 Honoring Legacy, Redefining Philanthropy